-If you’re looking for a solution to maximise your Google Shopping experience, book a free consultation with one of our specialists today.
+If you’re looking for a solution to maximize your Google Shopping experience, book a free demo with one of our specialists today.

 Tom is a Content Marketing Executive, producing content and case studies to simplify the Google Shopping experience, and help our clients discover if Google Shopping is the right channel for them.
 With an MA in English Literature, Tom has a passion for writing and sharing information with the masses.